General Use Guidelines

 Candles: are permitted on tables in the kitchen area.
 If a worship service will include lighting candles, the service should be held at the main fire pit.

-Fires: Fire is allowed in the wood stove at the winter cabin and the caretaker’s cabin.
+Fires: Fire is allowed in the wood stoves in the Winter Cabin or Creekside Cabin.
 Built in stoves in motorhomes, campers or tent trailers that are parked in cleared areas are permitted.
-The kitchen stove should be turned off at the main valve when not in use.
+The kitchen stove should be turned off at the main valve of the propane tank when not in use.

 Camp fires: Camp fires are only permitted in the fire pit near the kitchen.
 Fires or stoves should never be left unattended.
 Camp fires should be put DEAD OUT with water (not dirt alone) by the last person at the fire.
 A full 5-gallon water bucket and shovel need to be within 25 ft. of a burning fire at all times.
 (See “Gathering firewood”).
 We will honor Forest Service fire restrictions when they occur.